hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 Possible commands include:

-* handshake - Initializes the connection and set the version
+* handshake - Initializes the connection and sets the version
 * force-leave - Removes a failed node from the cluster
 * join - Requests Consul join another node
 * members-lan - Returns the list of LAN members
 * members-wan - Returns the list of WAN members
 * monitor - Starts streaming logs over the connection
 * stop - Stops streaming logs
-* leave - Instructs Consul agent to perform a graceful leave and shutdown
+* leave - Instructs the Consul agent to perform a graceful leave and shutdown
 * stats - Provides various debugging statistics
 * reload - Triggers a configuration reload